Pavo-IM/OC-Gen-X/README.md

 # Opencore Gen-X
 ## All-In-One Opencore EFI Creation Utility

-Opencore Generation X is a Utiltiy to create a pre structured EFI Folder to the Desktop Based on the architecture of your system.
+Opencore Generation X is a Utility to create a pre structured EFI Folder to the Desktop Based on the architecture of your system.

 This Application is currently in beta. testing